onclouds-lab/pointcloud_transport/README.md

-# pointcloud_transport
+# Point Cloud Compression Message
-ROS package for converting pointcloud2 to binary
+ROS package for pointcloud2 compression
-This package convert pointcloud2 to binary and binary to pointcloud2.

 # Feature
-reduce amout of size and compressed by zstd
+Translate pointcloud2 to hdf5
+Compression by zstd or nvcomp and Stream

 # Dependency
 ROS1